Our Moulton-based tandem

 Overview

 In June 2005 we took delivery of a custom-built Moulton APB-based tandem.
-As of September 2007 we have used the bike for seven touring holidays of durations ranging from five days to three weeks and covering about 3750 km in total.
-All have been trouble-free and the unique features of the bike have contributed substantially to our enjoyment.
+As of October 2013 we have used the bike for 13 touring holidays of durations ranging from five days to three weeks and covering about 8500 km in total.
+The unique features of the bike have contributed substantially to our enjoyment.
 The extra comfort deriving from the excellent suspension and the low step-over height contributed to all of them and the separability was essential for some.
 (You can learn more about many of the tours by following the links in the experience table below).

-We believe it to be the first separable-frame Moulton-based tandem constructed in the UK as well as the first to be based on an APB.
+We believe it to be the first separable-frame Moulton-based tandem constructed in the UK as well as the first to be based on an APB (but see the note from Bob Marshall in the Comments section of this page).
 We decided to undertake this project following 15 years in which we have used Moulton AMs and APBs for almost all our cycling but had to revert to a conventional tandem (a Dawes Galaxy) for extended touring holidays.
 After several years of holidaying on the Dawes Galaxy, we decided that we would like a more comfortable and transportable tandem, while retaining the durability and efficiency of the Dawes.
 Alex Moulton's space-frame design and suspension seemed to us to offer a very good basis for a comfortable and rigid tandem that could be separated for ease of transport, especially on the many UK train lines where conventional tandems are now banned.

 We hoped the project would result in a tandem with performance, rigidity and durability comparable to a conventional tandem, but with the traditional benefits of Moultons including a more comfortable ride, easier mounting due to the lower step-over height and easier transportation due to separability.
 Other small-wheel and separable tandems such as the Bike Twosday didn't seem to offer all of those benefits.

 In July 2005 we took our newly-built tandem on a three-week, 700 km touring holiday in France.
 It performed flawlessly and fully lived up to our expectations.
 We are delighted with the ride, performance and general usability of the tandem.
-As our sole means of transport for three weeks its reliability caused us absolutely no concern.
+As our sole means of transport for three weeks its reliability caused us no concern - until the frame failure in September 2011 mentioned above.

 The project